How to Respond to a Data Breach

 - Get a response plan in place before you turn the business switch back on.

-- Notify your customers, following your state’s reporting laws.
-Only 33 percent of the Ponemon study respondents who had experienced a data breach sent out notifications, even though 46 states require it.
+- Notify your customers and follow your state’s reporting laws.
 Not following through on this could subject you to penalties and further legal troubles.

 - Call in your security and forensic experts to identify and fix the problem.